2asato/Udemy_Web_Developer_Bootcamp/MoreExpress/readme.md

 *   Show how to properly include public assets
 *   Properly configure our app to use EJS
 *   Use partials to dry up our code!

+#Post Requests!!!

+*   Write post routes, and test them with Postman
+*   Use a form to send a post request
+*   Use body parser to get form data